dmil/hks-coursework/projectchecklist.md

 - [ ] Burn-down chart showing number of "points" accomplished between each scrum meeting
 - [ ] Some kind of record of your scrum meetings
 - [ ] A record of your [sprint retrospective](project.md#retrospective)
-- [ ] Link to your final project webpage on github pages
+- [ ] Link to your final project webpage on GitHub pages

 Please refer back to the [project.md](project.md) file for details on what each deliverable should look like.

-## Sprit Retrospecive
+## Sprit Retrospective
 Your final meeting with your team is a retrospective.
 Please submit a few retrospective items (shown below) naming things the team should start, stop, and continue doing during the "next sprint" if this was an ongoing project.
 If it is too difficult to coordinate another meeting with your team, feel free to have the discussion over slack and compile a few bullet points for each.